Hiring the right salesperson: 3 tips to avoid hiring mistakes

 Hiring a sales expert is a sign your company is growing, but it can also be a challenge to identify and hire the right candidate.

-The key is to identify what success looks like for your business before launching your search for the role, says to BDC Learning Specialist Nigel Robertson.
+The key is to identify what success looks like for your business before launching your search for the role, says Nigel Robertson, Senior Advisor, Financing Products at BDC.

 “You can only inspect what you expect,” says Robertson.
 “Depending on your business, a high-performing salesperson may only need to get appointments with four people per month and close one deal.
 On the other hand, you may be in a high-volume company where your salesperson is required to cold call hundreds of customers per week.”